 Medical assisting is a profession with many rewards, as practitioners can perform both administrative and clinical services, filling several roles in a variety of healthcare environments.
 The Bureau of Labor Statistics clearly outlines that it is a growth field, with an anticipated 18% growth from 2020 to 2030.

-Students who have met/completed the requirements above may complete and submit a Medical Assisting Program Application to Allied Health within the application period.
-Please note, if the spring-start program is not full, applications will continue to be available on the website and accepted through October 15.
+Students who have met/completed the requirements above may complete and submit a Medical Assisting Program Application to the School of Health Professions within the application period.

-Applications are available from the Allied Health website during the application period listed above.
+Applications are available below, found under the "Medical Assisting Program Application" during the application period only.

-In addition, accepted applicants must provide proof of:Practicum (Clinical) Clearance:
+In addition, accepted applicants must provide proof of the required items listed below:

 BLS Certification